peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 {{grouped_figure:docs/diagrams/codebase_architecture.mmd | scale=2.5 | width=100% | caption=Codebase Architecture: A comprehensive map of the entire Python codebase, showing how scripts execute (solid lines) or import (dotted lines) one another.}}

 ### Workflow Diagrams
-The project's functionality is organized into five primary workflows, each initiated by a dedicated PowerShell script (Main User Entry Points):
+The project's functionality is organized into six primary workflows, each initiated by a dedicated PowerShell script (Main User Entry Points):

 1.  **Run an Experiment**: The most common action; used for starting a new experiment or resuming/healing an interrupted one.